-External card / bar code readers may be connected to the MAC 5000 via a PS-2 compatible keyboard port.
+External card / bar code readers may be connected to the MAC 5500 via a PS-2 compatible keyboard port.
 A small amount of 5V power is available at the connector to power the external device.
 Power faults are detectable.
 EMI and ESD protection are provided.

-The Four Stooges
+The Three Stooges

 System management and some low level I/O functions are implemented in preprogrammed 68HC05 microcontrollers.
-Moving some I/O functions out into small processors relieves the StrongARM of burdensome real-time chores and moves the control hardware closer to the controlled devices, potentially reducing EMI.
+Moving some I/O functions out into small processors relieves the ATMEL CPU of burdensome realtime chores and moves the control hardware closer to the controlled devices, potentially reducing EMI.
 Localizing control also promotes reuse in future designs as the functions are self contained and reasonably portable.

-Although there are four of these little fellows in the MAC 5000, each performing a different function, there is only one firmware image.
-By merging the code from each of the four functions into a single ROM image, cost and confusion are reduced.
-It is impossible to place a processor in the wrong spot on the board and a single pile of paperwork supports all of the MAC 5000's 68HC05 production volume.
+Originally there were four Stooges.
+Since the boot loading and FPGA configuration is handled by ATMEL CPU, the Curly was removed in -006 board.
+Although there are three of these little fellows in the MAC 5500, each performing a different function, there is only one firmware image.
+By merging the code from each of the three functions into a single ROM image, cost and confusion are reduced.
+It is impossible to place a processor in the wrong spot on the board and a single pile of paperwork supports all of the MAC 5500's 68HC05 production volume.
 More detailed information may be found in the source code.

-Start-up Self Identification
+Startup Self Identification